niloy37/a-paste-sdk-hack/README.md

 Bolbi: Made SDK & epic vector and colour class

-Shiro: Encouraged me to make my code cleaner and helped with stuff
+Shiro: Helped with initial setup of the cheat & forced me to not paste as much as I used to